Papal titles: Apostolic Lord

 Originally in the 5th and 6th centuries, in Gaul, the term "Apostolic See" was applied to any local church and "Apostolic Lord" to its Bishops.
 However, since the late 8th century, the title was commonly reserved for the pope, as can be seen in documentation from Francia and England.
 At the Council of Reims in 1049, the bishop of Compostela was excommunicated for having used the expression, and it was said to him that "only the pontiff of the Roman See is the primate of the Universal and Apostolic Church."
-Currently, the title is found only in a prayer to the pope in the Litany of the Saints in Latin.

 Most Holy Lord

 The term "Most Holy Lord" ("Sanctissimus Dominus"), variations of which include "Our Lord", "Our Most Holy Lord" or just "Most Holy"; was used occasionally from the mid-12th century until the 19th century.
 This title had merely protocol value and no theological significance.
 The expression was used in letters that made some reference to the pope.
-It is first recorded in the letter of King John I of England in 1213 to Pope Innocent III (r.
-1198-1216), and is later used in the decrees of the Council of Trent in the 16th century.
+It is first recorded in the letter of King John of England in 1213 to Pope Innocent III (r.
+1198–1216), and is later used in the decrees of the Council of Trent in the 16th century.
 Its last use is recorded in an instruction of the Apostolic Penitentiary on civil marriage in 1866, referring to Pope Pius IX (r.
-1846-1878).
+1846–1878).